Everest3/inked_front/README.md

 # Getting Started with Create React App

-A simple library to finds books you like and save them in differenct booklists.
+A simple library to finds books you like and save them in different booklists.

 ## Available Scripts